 If you have read those articles and have prepared your sprites and asset package, then you are ready to continue.
-So, start up GameMaker Studio, as we are going to submit some sprites to Marketplace!
+So, start up GameMaker, as we are going to submit some sprites to Marketplace.

 List Your Asset Package

-The first thing you have to do publish an asset is to open up the marketplace in your browser and create an asset listing.
+The first thing you have to do to publish an asset is to open up the marketplace in your browser and create an asset listing.
 You don't have to fill out all the details here yet, but we do need to give some initial information so you can at least upload a package.
-So, log in to your YoYo Account, then go to the Publishers section and select the publishing identity that you created:

 In the Marketplace window that opens, you will now be shown a list of the already uploaded assets (if any) along with a button marked "+Add New Asset".
 This will present you with the following window:

 The Display Name is what will be shown as the name for the package on Marketplace, and the Package ID is what will be used to identify the package from GameMaker and within the Marketplace publisher dashboard.
 The PackageID must be unique to the asset being uploaded, and should follow reverse URL format, eg: com.<Company Name>.<PackageName>.

 This creates the listing for your package, and you can now either go back to the Assets page and add further listings, or continue to fill in the Market Listing details for the new asset being added.

 Once you have initialised the Market Listing, you will be taken to the Market Listing page.
 The listings page is where you define the type of asset package being added, as well as give details of what it contains and other relevant information: